 Visit Uganda- the Pearl of Africa for over 100 Years

-Uganda, remains Authentic Africa with its numerous and diverse cultures, thriving and abundant wildlife, well, over half of the Mountain Gorillas in Africa, the best place to track Chimpanzees, the tallest Mountain Range in Africa, the largest Lake in Africa, extinct and dormant volcanoes, Crater Lakes in abundance, the Western Rift Valley, Kidepo Valley Park which is Africa like it was 50 years ago and on top of that one of the friendliest and Welcoming People in all of Africa.
+Uganda, remains Authentic Africa with its numerous and diverse cultures, thriving and abundant wildlife, well, over half of the Mountain Gorillas in Africa, the best place to track Chimpanzees, the tallest Mountain Range in Africa, the largest Lake in Africa, extinct and dormant volcanoes, Crater Lakes in abundance, the Western Rift Valley, Kidepo Valley Park which is Africa like it was 50 years ago and on top of that one of the friendliest and Welcoming People in all of Africa and all of that without the crowds and commercialization one finds in other African Safari Destinations.

 Why visit Uganda- the Pearl of Africa?